AWARD-WINNING INTERACTIVE MAP

 If you are a hiker, biker, birder, photographer, skier, researcher or historian – or anyone who uses and enjoys the Arboretum – you'll want to check out our interactive map (I-map).
 Measure the distance of your run, share your Arboretum experiences and photos, learn about our watershed – and more!
 The I-map won Best of Category Award for Interactive/Digital Maps in the Cartography and Geographic Information Society (CAGIS) 2011 Annual Map Design Competition.
 Go to the map.

-As a direct result of scouting for and leading this tour, and with the help of two different experts, I solved two mysteries – one botanical and one entomological. … Read more »
+As a direct result of scouting for and leading this tour, and with the help of two different experts, I solved two mysteries – one botanical and one entomological.
+But … Read more »